faultypointer/faultypointer.github.io/content/_index.md

 I like Programming langages, systems development, algorithms and a lot more stuff related to programming and computation.
 I also like writing about various things.

-I also like to read books and mangas in my free time.
+In my free time, I read manga, webnovels, books and occationally watch anime.